 Spread of the corona virus in Liberia

-The inhabitants of Liberia are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By October 20th, 2020, 1381 infected persons and 82 deaths have been reported in the country.
-The first confirmed infections were reported on March 17th, 2020, which is the date of the official notification.
+By January 18th, 2021, 1887 infected persons and 84 deaths have been reported in the country.
+The first confirmed infections were reported in March 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.
-The country reached its peak so far on June 28th with 45 new infected persons.

 Mortality rate of infected persons

 From the previously infected and deceased people, in Liberia results in a mortality rate of 4.5%.
 However, it should be borne in mind that death occurs an average of 19 days after the first symptoms appear.
 The time of the actual infection is therefore followed by several days until a person affected has a medical test carried out and the results are available.
 In order to quantify mortality more precisely, one would therefore have to compare the deaths that have occurred to date with those reported 1,800 infected up to 14 days ago.
 This gives in Liberia a new mortality rate of 4.5%.

 Due to the current corona pandemic, we update the worldwide case numbers weekly.
 A list of all infected and dead people by country can be found on our Corona virus topic page

 |Weight||62.8 kg||61.0 kg|

 * The number of people suffering from diabetes refers only to inhabitants aged between 20 and 79 years.